SamSamhuns/human_body_proportion_estimation/README.md

 # check localhost:EXPOSED_HTTP_PORT for fastapi page
 ```

-## Build and Run Docker image for triton-server only
+## Build and run docker image for triton-server only

 ```shell
 # set a python virtual env/conda env